Joe Meek: Triumph Records

-304 Holloway Road
+304 Holloway Road Studio

 Meek went on to set up his own production company known as RGM Sound Ltd (later Meeksville Sound Ltd) with toy importer Major Wilfred Alonzo Banks as his financial backer.
 He operated from his home studio which he constructed at 304 Holloway Road, Islington, a three-floor flat above a leather-goods store.

-His first hit from Holloway Road reached No.1 in the UK: John Leyton's "Johnny Remember Me" (1961) written by Geoff Goddard.
+His first hit from Holloway Road reached number one in the UK Singles Chart: John Leyton's "Johnny Remember Me" (1961) written by Geoff Goddard.
 This "death ditty" was cleverly promoted by Leyton's manager, expatriate Australian entrepreneur Robert Stigwood.
+Stigwood was able to gain Leyton a booking to perform the song several times in an episode of Harpers West One, a short-lived ITV soap opera, in which he was making a guest appearance.

+The instrumental "Telstar", written and produced by Meek, was recorded at the Holloway Road studio in July 1962.
+It was released in August 1962 and reached number one in the UK and on the US Billboard Hot 100 in December 1962.

-Stigwood was able to gain Leyton a booking to perform the song several times in an episode of Harpers West One, a short-lived ITV soap opera in which he was making a guest appearance.
-Meek's third UK No.1 and last major success was with the Honeycombs' "Have I the Right?" in 1964, written by Ken Howard and Alan Blaikley.
-The Meek-produced track which also became a number 5 hit on the American Billboard pop charts.
+Meek's third UK number one and last major success was with the Honeycombs' "Have I the Right?" in 1964, written by Ken Howard and Alan Blaikley.
+The Meek-produced track also became a number 5 hit on the American Billboard pop charts.
 The success of these recordings was instrumental in establishing Stigwood and Meek as two of Britain's first independent record producers.

-When his landlords, who lived downstairs, felt that the noise was too much, they would indicate so with a broom on the ceiling.
+When his landlady, Violet Shenton, who lived downstairs, felt that the noise was too much, she would bang on the ceiling with a broom.
 Meek would signal his contempt by placing loudspeakers in the stairwell and turning up the volume.

 A privately manufactured "black plaque" (designed to resemble the official blue plaque) has since been placed at the location of the studio to commemorate Meek's life and work.

-Meek heard many up and coming bands and artists over his career, some of which he did not see any potential for.
-After Brian Epstein asked his opinion of the Beatles' demo tape, Meek told him not to bother signing them.
-On another occasion he signed a band on the condition that they get rid of their lead singer: a 16-year-old Rod Stewart.